humanexponent/interviews/full-stack/README.md

 The way you structure the quiz object (sent as a response) is up to you, but make it a single object that holds basic quiz data and both questions and answers.

+Send quiz data as a response and display it in front end (inside Test component) as a set of questions and possible answers that user can answer.

 ## Task [Second part]

 After user completes the test, send it to the backend.
 Again, the structure of this post request is up to you.